app-z/esp32-doom/readme.rst

 [![Doom ESP32]()](https://youtu.be/TFE2ri2Zgu4)

+I use I2C GPIO expanders MCP23017 for buttons and CS4344 DAC

-There is some trouble with CS4344 DAC
+There is some trouble with CS4344.
+Sound is terrible interrupting

 Initilize i2s start